 Results

 Before discussing the high-level results, to avoid confusion, it is worth defining what we mean by “savings,” because energy savings are often expressed differently.
 Unless otherwise stated, the savings expressed herein refer to incremental savings in each year, sometimes referred to as “first-year savings,” consistent with how savings are typically discussed by the Council, BPA, and other regional stakeholders.
-The assumption is that the savings from an above-baseline measure occur in perpetuity, while only the savings that occur in the “first-year” count toward the target.
+The assumption is that the savings from an above-baseline measure occur in perpetuity, while only the savings that occur in the “first year” count toward the target.
 This is different from how DOE reports savings from its rulemakings.

-BPA’s share of standards-driven non-programmatic savings from 2010 to 2015 are 2.9 aMW in the residential sector and 17.8 aMW in the commercial sector, excluding lighting products.
+BPA’s share of standards-driven non-programmatic savings from 2010 to 2015 are 14.5 aMW in the residential sector and 20.85 aMW in the commercial sector, excluding lighting products.